aaronwmorris/indi-allsky/README.md

 The web interface is still a work in progress.

+The default credentials for accessing the web interface are user `admin` and password `secret`

 ## Database

 All media generated are logged in a local SQLite database stored in /var/lib/indi-allsky/indi-allsky.sqlite  This database is used as the source of images for timelapse and keogram generation, as well as, for displaying images via the web interfaces.